areebbeigh/Freya/README.md

 ##Contributing
-Fork, code and PR, I'll be waiting!
+Found a bug? something to improve? or just a typo? -> Fork, code/correct and PR!
+I'll be waiting!

 ##Additional Info
 **Developers**: Areeb Beigh <areebbeigh@gmail.com> <br>